Overseas Filipino Workers- How Do They Do It?

 But in UAE, It is different.
 Salary will be distributed after the end of the month or some companies will give it on the 28th.

-So when salary comes, So does the expenses will arise.
+So when salary comes, do the expenses arise.

 It should be Savings-Expenses-Miscellaneous= Allowance.